Amidst COVID-19, how many times have you heard someone say, "Now that I have more time, I want to be more productive"?

 4. Snuggle up with a cup of tea with or without a good book.

-6. Look through an old photo album.
+6. Look through old photo albums or yearbooks.

 8. Do a few half sun salutations.
+Notice how you feel.

 9. Scribble with bold colors on plain paper.